Skip to content

 Being familiar with tax obligations as a sole trader can save end-of-year stress and time.
 If you keep accurate financial records and estimate your tax rates and ACC levies, you can rest easy — knowing you won't get hit with anything unexpected come tax time.

-Finding accounting software for sole traders and hiring an accountant can ensure everything is filed correctly, leaving you to get on with running your business.
-Get started with MYOB today.
+Using Solo to help you manage your financial affairs or working with an accountant can ensure everything is filed correctly, leaving you to get on with running your business.
+Get started with Solo today.

 Disclaimer: Information provided in this article is of a general nature and does not consider your personal situation.
 It does not constitute legal, financial, or other professional advice and should not be relied upon as a statement of law, policy or advice.
 You should consider whether this information is appropriate to your needs and, if necessary, seek independent advice.
 This information is only accurate at the time of publication.
 Although every effort has been made to verify the accuracy of the information contained on this webpage, MYOB disclaims, to the extent permitted by law, all liability for the information contained on this webpage or any loss or damage suffered by any person directly or indirectly through relying on this information.